GSA/fpki-guides/pages/fpki_certificate_profiles.md

 ### What is a Certificate Profile?

-A certificate profile gives the unique parameter settings for a certificate covered under a Certificate Policy.
+A **_certificate profile_** is gives the unique parameter settings for a certificate covered under a Certificate Policy.
 Certificate profiles identify their governing Certificate Policies by citing one or more Object Identifiers (OIDs).

 ### Why do we use Certificate Profiles?